Skip to content

 Location: Overlooking Ramla Bay

 Tal-Mixta Cave (Calypso Cave alternative) overlooks the reddish sandy hues of Ramla Bay.
-Although you’ve probably seen pictures of this landmark while browsing your socials, Tal-Mixta Cave is still considered a hidden gem in one of Gozo’s best off-the-beaten-path locations.
+Although you’ve probably seen pictures of this landmark while browsing your socials, tal-Mixta Cave is still considered a hidden gem in one of Gozo’s best off-the-beaten-path locations.

 So, how can you get there?